 the greatest day of christmas?

-"A people living in darkness has seen a great light." —Matthew 4:16
+"The people who sit in darkness have seen a great light." —Matthew 4:16

 Therefore, let us follow: